 Choose relevant image elements

-When the student sees the thumbnail for the first time, they should immediately associate it to the main course subject.
+When a student sees the thumbnail for the first time, they should immediately associate it with the main course subject.

-For example, if the course is about Excel, then the thumbnail should contain in a central position the Excel icon.
+For example, if the course is about Excel, then the thumbnail should contain in a central position, an Excel icon.

 We don't want to overload the thumbnail with many small elements that are not relevant to the design.